CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show ntp

-Displays whether the all or a specific node is in time synchronization with the NetQ appliance or VM currently or for a time in the past.
+Displays whether all or a specific node is in time synchronization with the NetQ appliance or VM currently or for a time in the past.
 The output provides:

 - The synchronization status
 - The current time server used for synchronization